dimitri/pgcopydb/docs/concurrency.rst

    Postgres instance.
 Usually, a given CREATE INDEX command uses 100% of a single core.

- * To drive the VACUUM ANALYZE workload on the target database pgcopydb creates as many sub-processes as specified by the ``--table-jobs`` command line option.
+ * To drive the VACUUM ANALYZE workload on the target database, pgcopydb creates as many sub-processes as specified by the ``--table-jobs`` command line option.